Founded in 1986

 Accredited by UKAS for our legionella risk assessments to BS 8580:2010

 Our Consultants support organisations across the UK with risk assessments, help, advice and training on workplace health, safety and environmental compliance.
-For more than a quarter of a century, we have partnered with responsible and ambitious organisations across all sectors such as CBRE, esure, UCL (University College London), Fujitsu Services Ltd and Queens College London.
+For over 30 years, we have partnered with responsible and ambitious organisations across all sectors such as CBRE, esure, UCL (University College London), Fujitsu Services Ltd and Queens College London.

 We provide the detailed information and impartial advice that you need to make sure that your organisation is compliant, your employees are safe and comfortable, your processes are cost-effective, and your management team is confident that you are in control of your workplace compliance.